openvinotoolkit/openvino_contrib/modules/arm_plugin/README.md

 One could try the plugin suitability and performance using not only OpenVINO™ samples but also Open Model Zoo demo applications and corresponding models.
 Demo applications could be built in accordance with [this guideline].

 The plugin utilizes standard OpenVINO™ plugin infrastructure so could be tried with any demo based on supported DL model.
-In order to run the chosen demo with the plugin one should use "–d ARM" command-line parameter.
+In order to run the chosen demo with the plugin one should use "–d CPU" command-line parameter.

 ## Supported Configuration Parameters
 The plugin supports the configuration parameters listed below.
 All parameters must be set before calling `InferenceEngine::Core::LoadNetwork()` in order to take effect.
 When specifying key values as raw strings (that is, when using Python API), omit the `KEY_` prefix.